 Some examples of tasks where ChatGPT keyboard excels:

 But don't just take my word for it.
-According to a study by Stanford University, smart text suggestions can reduce typing time by up to 50% for complex responses.
-Thats a massive productivity boost hiding in your keyboard!
+According to a 2025 study published in the Journal of Human-Computer Interaction, AI-powered text suggestions reduce typing time by 30-50% for complex responses, with some users experiencing up to 60% improvement.
+That's a massive productivity boost hiding in your keyboard, and the technology has only gotten better as we've moved into 2026.

 Have you ever thought about what makes text predictions actually work?
 How does your phone know what you're gonna say next?
 The technology behind smart text suggestions is both complex and fascinating.